tevisaa/tevisaa.github.io/_pages/research.md

 <div style="margin-top: 30px; display: flex; align-items: center; margin-bottom: 24px;">
   <img src="{{ site.baseurl }}/images/petheiBeddingPlaneSampleMap.png" alt="Research Image" style="width: 50%; height: auto; margin-right: 30px;">
   <p style="font-size: 0.85em; font-style: italic;">Drone map of a stromatolitic reef system from the 1.9 billion-year-old Pethei Group in Northwest Territories, Canada.
-Orange lines are measured transects and blue dots are sampling locations.
-This figure displays micro- and macro-scale morphologies in window views and reports textural metrics for micro-scale morphologies.</p>
+The orange lines are measured transects and the blue dots are sampling locations.
+The window views display micro- and macro-scale morphologies and include textural metrics for micro-scale morphologies.</p>
 <div style="clear: both;"></div>
 </div>

-I am interested in answering questions about the relationship between stromatolite morphology and environmental and biological conditions, with the goal of creating process-oriented understandings of these enigmatic features that dominate Earth's biological history.
+I am interested in answering questions about the relationship between stromatolite morphology and physical, chemical, and biological conditions, with the goal of creating process-oriented understandings of these enigmatic features that dominate Earth's biological history.
 Currently, I am working to improve our ability to use stromatolites as quantitative indicators of paleoenvironment and paleobiology.
 To that end, I am developing novel methods to quantitatively describe stromatolite shape and form, which I use to make interpretations about morphogenesis.
 Several of the techniques that I use include: three-dimensional reconstructions generated using structure from motion, image processing and quantitative textural analysis, and geospatial and geometric analysis.

 <hr style="border: none; border-top: 2px solid #888888; margin: 40px 0 20px 0;">